Technopolis: Technopolis Plc - Managers' Transactions

 Technopolis Plc - Managers' Transactions ____________________________________________

-Person subject to the notification requirement Name: Silverang, Keith Position: Chief Executive Officer Issuer: Technopolis Plc LEI: 7437006RQ75X47DYK279
+Person subject to the notification requirement Name: Laine, Sami Position: Chief Financial Officer Issuer: Technopolis Plc LEI: 7437006RQ75X47DYK279

 Technopolis Plc